benjaminvichel/benjaminvichel/README.md

 📚 Intern at Unisinos. https://www.unisinos.br/global/pt

-📚 I'm currently Learning HTML, Css and JavaScript to become a fullstack developer!
+📚 I'm currently Learning React to become a fullstack developer!

 **Passionate** about immersing myself in the world of technology, **constantly seeking out new languages and frameworks to master**.
 There's nothing quite like the thrill of diving into a new project, applying my knowledge, and witnessing my creations come to life.